lonelycode/tyk-io-site-content/dashboard-v0-9/portal/portal-settings.md

 Similarly to the signup form customisation, you can set the field names to store as part of a key request, e.g. "Why do you want access to this API?" etc.).

-Again these keys will need ot be maually exposed as form fields in the template for the processor to store them correctly.
+Again these keys will need to be manually exposed as form fields in the template for the processor to store them correctly.

 ### Customised email